jainsumit12/crwal4aichat/README.md

 #### Chat Profiles

 The chat interface supports different profiles that customize the behavior of the assistant.
 Each profile has its own system prompt, search settings, and site filtering capabilities.
+So ideally use crawl the sitemap for a doc site and then use or create a profile with an additional system prompt to be an expert about those docs.

 Built-in profiles:
 - **default**: General-purpose assistant that searches all sites
 - **pydantic**: Specialized for Pydantic documentation, focusing on technical details and code examples
 - **technical**: Provides detailed technical explanations with step-by-step instructions
 - **concise**: Gives brief, to-the-point answers without unnecessary details
-- **bigsk1_expert**: Expert on bigsk1.com technical documentation

 You can switch profiles during a chat session:
 ```